aphyr/distsys-class/README.markdown

 ### Sequential consistency

+- Like causal consistency, constrains possible orders
 - All operations appear to execute atomically
 - Every process agrees on the order of operations
+  - Operations from a given process always occur in order
+  - But nodes can lag behind

 ### Linearizability